andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_gastro.md

 I'm in love.

-We find our way to one of those perfectly patina-d tables, seating myself in the upsettingly comfortable position of "fifth wheel."
+We find our way to one of those perfectly patina'd tables, seating myself in the upsettingly comfortable position of "fifth wheel."

 First things first.
 A round of Sapporos & sake.